 A final titbit is that my wife has a heart condition that made her visit the hospital in Sneek around the same time I began investigating the curse.
-The name of the doctor she visited is Oomen.
-This name is pronounced exactly like omen.
+The name of her doctor is Oomen, a name pronounced exactly like omen.
 She had an operation in 2018 and is still visiting dr. Oomen a few times per year.
-There is something about The Omen.
-It may not be a curse but coincidence appears to be stretched beyond the limits of what could be random.
+There certainly is something strange about The Omen, or perhaps this universe, where strange incidents like this happen.
+If all things were just random, this could be highly improbable.